Little Gidding (poem): Themes

 In terms of renewal, Eliot believed that suffering was needed for all of society before new life could begin.
 The original Little Gidding community was built for living on monastic lines, but the community was damaged and dispersed by Puritan forces during the English Civil War in 1646.
-The church, the centre of the community, was restored in 1714 and again in 1853.
+St John's Church, Little Gidding, the centre of the community, was restored in 1714 and again in 1853.
 The image of religious renewal is combined with the image of the London air-raids and the constant fighting and destruction within the world.
 This compound image is used to discuss the connection of holy places with the Holy Spirit, Pentecost, communion with the dead, and the repetition of history.
 The theme is also internal to Eliot's own poems; the image of the rose garden at the end Little Gidding is the image that begins Burnt Norton and the journey is made circular.
 Also, the depiction of time within the poem is similar to the way time operates within The Family Reunion.

 Like the other poems making up the Four Quartets, Little Gidding deals with the past, present, and future, and humanity's place within them as each generation is seemingly united.
 In the second section, there is a ghost who is the compilation of various poets, including Dante, Swift, Yeats, and others.
 When the ghost joins the poet, the narrator states "Knowing myself yet being someone other".
 This suggests that the different times merge at the same time that the different personalities begin to merge, allowing a communication and connection with the dead.
 Later, in the fourth section, humanity is given a choice between the Holy Spirit or the bombing of London; redemption or destruction.
 God's love allows humankind to be redeemed and escape the living hell through purgation by fire.
 The end of the poem describes how Eliot has attempted to help the world as a poet.
 He parallels his work in language with working on the soul or working on society.